Kurds: Antiquity

 who gave you permission to put a crown on your head?

 The usage of the term Kurd during this time period most likely was a social term, designating Northwestern Iranian nomads, rather than a concrete ethnic group.

-Similarly, in AD 360, the Sassanid king Shapur II marched into the Roman province Zabdicene, to conquer its chief city, Bezabde, present-day Cizre.
+Similarly, in AD 360, the Sasanian king Shapur II marched into the Roman province Zabdicene, to conquer its chief city, Bezabde, present-day Cizre.
 He found it heavily fortified and guarded by three legions and a large body of Kurdish archers.
 After a long and hard-fought siege, Shapur II breached the walls, conquered the city and massacred all its defenders.
 Thereafter he had the strategically located city repaired, provisioned and garrisoned with his best troops.

 Qadishaye, settled by Kavad in Singara, were probably Kurds and worshiped the martyr Abd al-Masih.
-They revolted against the Sassanids and were raiding the whole Persian territory.
-Later they, along with Arabs and Armenians, joined the Sassanids in their war against the Byzantines.
+They revolted against the Sasanians and were raiding the whole Persian territory.
+Later they, along with Arabs and Armenians, joined the Sasanians in their war against the Byzantines.

 There is also a 7th-century text by an unidentified author, written about the legendary Christian martyr Mar Qardagh.
 He lived in the 4th century, during the reign of Shapur II, and during his travels is said to have encountered Mar Abdisho, a deacon and martyr, who, after having been questioned of his origins by Mar Qardagh and his Marzobans, stated that his parents were originally from an Assyrian village called Hazza, but were driven out and subsequently settled in Tamanon, a village in "the land of the Kurds", identified as being in the region of Mount Judi.